 - Kidney Disease: It can cause glomerulonephritis in children.
-This causes swelling in the kidneys, leading to blood in urine.
+This causes swelling in the kidneys, leading to blood in the urine.

 - Rheumatic Fever: The valves of the heart and nervous system get damaged, leading to the joints in the body getting inflamed.

-- Peritonsillar Abscess: If left untreated, strep throat can spread into the neck tissues and cause swelling and an infection called peritonsillar abscess.
+- Peritonsillar Abscess: If left untreated, strep throat can spread into the neck tissues and cause swelling and an infection called a peritonsillar abscess.
 A large mass is visible on the neck, and this prevents the child from breathing and swallowing.

 - Retropharyngeal Abscess: The bacteria can cause this infection in the back of the throat, located behind the wall of the pharynx.

 - Otitis Media: This is a complication of strep throat where the infection spreads to the middle ear.
 It can cause deafness if left untreated.

 - Meningitis: The infection can spread to the meninges or the lining of the brain and the spinal cord.
 This is called meningitis.

 - Pneumonia: It can spread from the throat and cause an infection in the lungs, known as pneumonia.